 - vii. the effect of regulatory and accounting initiatives, as well as off-balance sheet structures and significant unusual transactions, on the financial statements; and - viii. any reports or communications (and management's and/or the internal audit function's responses thereto) submitted to the Audit Committee by the independent auditors required by or referred to in Auditing Standard No. 16, Communications with Audit Committees, and any other applicable accounting and auditing standards regarding matters to be communicated to the Audit Committee. - b.
 Periodically review and discuss with management the Company's earnings press releases, including the use of "pro forma" or "adjusted" non-GAAP financial measures, as well as financial information and earnings guidance provided to analysts and rating agencies. - c.
 Recommend to the Board, based on the review and discussions described in paragraph 3(a) above and on the disclosures received from and discussions with the independent auditor regarding its independence, whether the financial statements should be included in the Company's Annual Report on Form 10-K for the fiscal year subject to the audit, and prepare annually the report that the SEC rules require be included in the proxy statement relating to the Company's annual meeting of stockholders. - d.
 Review and discuss with the Company's Chief Executive Officer and/or Chief Financial Officer the existence of any significant deficiencies in the design or operation of internal controls that could adversely affect the Company's ability to record, process, summarize and report financial data, any material weakness in internal controls, and any fraud, whether or not material, that involves management or other employees who have a significant role in the Company's internal controls. - e.
 Establish procedures in compliance with relevant law, including rules and regulations adopted by the SEC or NYSE, for receiving, retaining, and handling complaints regarding accounting, internal accounting controls and auditing matters, including procedures for confidential, anonymous submission of concerns by employees regarding accounting and auditing matters. - f.
-Periodically review with management and discuss policies with respect to legal and regulatory compliance and risk assessment and risk management relating to the Company's major financial risk exposures and the steps management has taken to monitor and control such exposures. - g.
+Risk Assessment and Risk Management.
+The Committee shall review and discuss policies with respect to risk assessment and risk management, including the Company's major financial risk exposures as well as reputational, legal, operational, environmental, and business risks to which the Company is or may be subject, and the steps management has taken to monitor and control such exposures. - g.
 Establish policies for the Company's hiring of employees of the independent auditor and former employees of the independent auditor (the Audit Committee maintains the Audit Committee Policy on Hiring Employees or Former Employees of the Independent Auditor).